norcalbiostat/ADS/_todo.md

     - 321-bridge
     - reading reflections.
 Ask several questions, ask each student to share one insight from the reading that they want their fellow students to hear.

-* Schedule time/bonus pts for DataFest
-* How to schedule a screening of Coded Bias?
+* How to schedule a screening of Coded Bias? -- one of a few self-directed activities post RAT discussion